 The past decade has witnessed significant advances and cost reduction in novel stormwater sensors, wireless communications, and data platforms such as “wireless sensor networks” (WSNs).
 WSNs are ideal for low-power and low maintenance applications, making them well-suited for the monitoring of large water systems like rivers and watersheds.
 AI can also now assist stormwater operators with reducing hours of CCTV pipeline inspection footage to a few minutes through automatic analysis.

 Industrial wastewater poses an even more considerable threat of environmental damage since it contains a broad range of organic and inorganic pollutants, often in high concentrations depending on the specific industrial process.
 These effluents are highly variable, which can result in shock loads, toxic effects on biological treatments, and the contamination of nearby soil and groundwater.
 Instead of a utility relying on infrequent, regulated site visits, technologies are now available to indicate sewage quality parameters in real-time.
 For example, samples can be automatically analysed and then sent to an authorised laboratory to make an accurate analysis, enabling 24/7 control on suspected contaminating factories.

 Gaining a Global Perspective

-If you are interested in further exploring the connection between smart water innovation and its impact, we invite you to join the upcoming, SWAN 12th Annual Conference to be held through a hybrid format May 24-26, 2022 in Washington, DC.
+If you are interested in further exploring the connection between smart water innovation and its impact, we invite you to join the upcoming, SWAN 13th Annual Conference to be held through a hybrid format May 9-11, 2023 in Glasgow, Scotland.
 SWAN’s flagship event will bring together senior utility managers, technology providers, researchers, consultants, regulators and academics at the leading global, smart water event of the year.
-Last year’s Conference attracted over 650 industry professionals from over 40 countries.
+Last year’s Conference attracted over 550 industry professionals from over 40 countries.